Chapter 14 : Familiar Faces

 ‘Not everyone,’ Ginny said quietly.

 Parvati walked across the round room and stared at Ron’s notice for a moment before laughing loudly and starting toward the exit.
-‘Good one Weasley, very funny!
-Come on Lavender, I’m hungry.’
-Both the girls started to walk out of the common room when Ron blocked the porthole.
+‘Good one, Weasley, very funny!
+Come on, Lavender, I’m starving.’
+They started to walk out of the common room when Ron blocked the porthole.

 ‘It’s not a joke.
 You’re our new chaser.
 Those were some great moves out there yesterday,’ he forced himself to say through gritted teeth, while Parvati smirked at his effort.